Admission Requirements for Physician Assistant, MMS

 Do you accept prerequisite courses taken online?

 Some prerequisite courses may be taken online, however, they must be taken at a regionally accredited institution.
-Please note it is strongly recommended that science prerequisite courses be taken with a lab component.
+Please note, it is required that science prerequisite courses be taken with a lab component.

 Do you accept Advanced Placement (AP) credits?